-QA Scheme Support Services Ltd (QASSS) (“We”) provide specialist services provider to the Home Improvement and Renewable Energy sectors.
-We are also an approved Alternative Dispute Resolution body.
+QASSS Ltd (“We”) provide specialist services provider to the Home Improvement and Renewable Energy sectors.
+We are also a CTSI approved Alternative Dispute Resolution body.

 We are committed to protecting and respecting your privacy.

 This policy sets out the basis on which we collect and process personal data.

 For the purpose of the Data Protection legislation and rules (the Act), QASSS is the entity and data controller responsible for holding and using your data.

 As a provider of complaint management, claims management and a recognised Alternative Dispute Resolution (ADR) provider, QASSS provides services to a number of consumer protection schemes, trade organisations, financial institutions and clients who it has a relationship with.
 We provide services to consumers, businesses and to members of the schemes.
 We may share data and information with other parties, and this is explained in the policy below.

 We collect and process data that we need to assist in resolving complaints, claims and disputes.
 This will be about consumers, traders and others linked to these services.
 We may, therefore, collect and process the following type of data about you to which our services may apply:

 - Details of the work you have had to your property or that you carried out;

 We may also collect this information directly from you where you make a complaint to us, to respond to a complaint made or to provide us with evidence.